WBAP (AM)

-WBAP is an AM news/talk radio station licensed to Fort Worth, Texas, and serving the Dallas-Fort Worth Metroplex.
-WBAP is owned by Cumulus Media and broadcasts with 50000 watts from a transmitter site in the northwest corner of Mansfield.
-Its programming is also simulcast on WBAP-FM (93.3) in Haltom City.
+WBAP is a commercial radio station licensed to Fort Worth, Texas, United States, and serving the Dallas-Fort Worth Metroplex.
+Owned by Cumulus Media, it features a talk radio format in simulcast with WBAP-FM (93.3) in Haltom City, and broadcasts with 50000 watts from a transmitter site in the northwest corner of Mansfield.

-WBAP is a Class A clear-channel station, using a non-directional antenna.
-It is one of two clear-channel stations in the Metroplex, along with Dallas-based KRLD.
+WBAP is a Class A clear-channel station, using a non-directional antenna, and is one of two clear-channel stations in the Metroplex along with Dallas-based KRLD.
 Its nighttime signal can often be heard throughout the Southern, Central, and Midwestern states and Northern Mexico, while its daytime signal provides at least secondary coverage from Oklahoma City to Austin.
 WBAP is one of the oldest radio stations in Texas, dating back to 1922, when stations in Texas were still given call signs beginning with "W" instead of "K".

 Emergency preparedness

 WBAP and sister station KSCS are responsible for activation of the North Texas Emergency Alert System when hazardous weather alerts, Disaster area declarations, and child abductions are issued.

 During a severe weather event on October 10, 2021, WBAP lost power along with much of its listening area.
 Brad Barton and several spotters had to broadcast its EAS and coverage via their 4G phones.